burkkyy/number-recog/README.md

 is done through a process called backpropagation, which is just gradient descent on steroids.

-The bad and soon to be good
+Future Plans
 ---------------------------
-Even though the program is 95% accurate with training and 92% accurate with testing data, this approach sucks balls.
-The neural network is very limited on what data can be inputted in, and what it can be used for.
-It also sucks at predicting numbers drawn outside of the center of the 28x28 grid.
+Even though the program is 95% accurate with training and 92% accurate with testing data, this approach is not ideal.
+The network is very limited on what data can be inputted and what it can be used for.
+The network is poor at predicting numbers drawn outside of the center of the 28x28 grid.
 To amend this, we can change the progam to run an input image through a CNN(Convolutional Neural Network) and predict the number based on the structure of the input rather than the pixel values.

-But guessing numbers is lame.
-Next project will implement a CNN for a facial recognition library

 Resources
 ----------